More Information

 Overview

 UCLA Library complies with the Americans with Disabilities Act.
 Staff working in public service areas of campus libraries will make every effort to accommodate requests from users with disabilities.
-For more information on resources available to users with disabilities, please contact us at accessibility@library.ucla.edu(opens in a new tab) or consult the UCLA ADA/504 Compliance Office(opens in a new tab).
+For more information on resources available to users with disabilities, please contact us(opens in a new tab) or consult the UCLA ADA/504 Compliance Office(opens in a new tab).

 Locating Materials